aschakowski/Social-Foraging/README.md

 The raw GPS and video data is available upon request.

+To reproduce analyses, an additional folder "utils" has to be downloaded from OSF (), unzipped and placed into the same working directory as the remaining folders.

 "wrapper_script_social_foraging_dynamics.r" sources all helper scripts and runs analyses.
 Scripts source raw data stored in "utils/data/raw_data" and store processed data in the folder "utils/data/processed_data".
 "utils" directory needs to be unzipped before running analyses.